Click on the topic to view the information.

 Aid 5 - 4:15 p.m.

-All racers must be through Aid 5 by 4:15 p.m. in order to be allow to finish the race course.
+All racers must be through Aid 5 by 4:45 p.m. in order to be allow to finish the race course.
 If not, you will be directed down the service road and a half mile to the finish line.
-Please check in with the timer at the finish line.
+Please do not cross the finish line, but please check in with the timer at the finish line.

 Print out this race day plan diagram and fill it out to help you stay on top of your fueling and hydrating needs to have a successful race.